wp-plugins/flyzoo/readme.txt

 * **Embeddable Group chats**: a chat room can be quickly embedded into the page with a shortcode (PRO Plans)

-* **Customer Support:** We always reply to support requests to solve issues as soon as possible.
+* **Top Level Customer Support:** We always reply to support requests to solve issues as soon as possible.

 * **Chat history for Operators**